thomaspatzke/EQUEL/README.md

 DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
 Some shortcuts and syntactic elements were added for simplification of EQUEL expressions, these are:

-* Automatic recognition of search as Elasticsearch query string if first word is not a whitelisted EQUEL verb.
+* Automatic recognition of search as Elasticsearch query string if first word is not a reserved EQUEL verb.
 * Starting a search expression with a colon causes that it is treated as Elasticsearch query string. `:"some query"` is equivalent to `query_string query="some query"`.